aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Family history
 - Forensic history: may suggest risk towards staff if needs are not met
 - Drug and alcohol history
-  - Although isolated benzodiazepine misuse can be safe, when mixed with other depressants can cause lethality
+  - Although isolated benzodiazepine misuse is relatively non-lethal, when mixed with other depressants can cause lethality
   - Other benzodiazepine usage including clonazepam or alprazolam
   - Whether medications have been sourced on the street
   - Previous withdrawal including presence of seizures